-The Trustee has defined the time horizons for the Plan in the table on the right.
+The Trustee has defined the below time horizons for the Plan.
 In setting these time horizons, the Trustee has taken into account the membership profile and the timing of widely held future climate milestones.
 Given that the Plan is open to new members, the long-term time horizon is relevant for members who are currently far from retirement but will be taking their benefits in the future.

 The Trustee will review the designated time periods regularly and following any material change to the Plan's membership.
-These time horizons have informed the Trustee's climate-related considerations and decisions during the year.
+These time horizons have informed the Trustee's climaterelated considerations and decisions during the year.